michischuerm/sound-visualizer/README.md

 ## Install

 * Download Processing on: https://processing.org
-* Open Sketch and click on run
+* Open Sketch and click and run

 ## Run

-* You can change the screen size on void setup {} for full screnn on a first or second screen or you can yous your own resolution (BUT BE AWARE, THE PICTURES ARE NOT RESPONSIV, SO YOU NEED ALSO TO CHANGE THEM)
+* You can change the screen size on void setup {} for full screnn on a first or second screen or you can use your own resolution (BUT BE AWARE, THE PICTURES ARE NOT RESPONSIV, SO YOU NEED ALSO TO CHANGE THEM)
 * Change pictures in the "data" folder, use same names for easy using wihtout change something in the code
 * Press Keys to change the visuals: "C" "V" "B" "N"